 Hovering over the chart intervals will show you the values of expected volumes for the selected Workstreams.

 Right under the chart, you also have an option to see a Table view of the estimated incoming volumes and the values for each Workstream shown based on the selected interval option.
 You can easily export table data by clicking on the CSV icon on the top right of the table (the file will be saved in your downloads folder).

 The Forecast gives you the ability to adjust your expected volumes based on unique events (marketing campaigns, feature sunset, etc.).
 We cover all of that information in the Edit Forecast section.

-With tymeshift Forecast you can also modify your FTE parameters.
+With tymeshift Forecast, you can also modify your FTE parameters.
 Again, we cover all of that information in the Edit Forecast section.

 Note: When tymeshift calculates FTE, Zendesk business hours are not taken into account.
 Instead, it will show you the staff requirement based on the historical times of incoming volumes, so you can consider business hours adjustments if needed.